IntersectMBO/essential-cardano/Essential_Cardano_weekly_reports.md

 ## Essential Cardano weekly reports

+### Week ending February 18th
+Here are the recently added contributions for this week:
+- Added Simple Hold in the wallets section
+- Included the community tool Hazelnet under Tools and Explorers

 ### Week ending February 11th
 Here are the recently added contributions for this week:
 - Added Flint Wallet in the wallets section